alexanderwatt/Highlander/README.md

 # Highlander
-The core of Highlander is a central derivatives real-time event management cache.
+The core of Highlander is a central  real-time event management cache for financial derivatives and securities.
+This includes commodity, interest rate, foreign exchange, equity, inflation and property.

 Additionally, there are a number of trading applications, which deliver pricing and risk management capabilities.
 However, the sweet thing about this cache is that the underlying data acrchitecture is primarliy FpML(5.3, but